ShiZhan/latex-collection/README.rst

 Draw a clock face with fractal decoration.

-The dial is using font `Baby Universe <http://www.fontspace.com/no-images/baby-universe>`_.
+The dial is using font `Baby Universe <http://www.fontspace.com/no-images/baby-universe>`_, license maybe different.

 Requirements
 ------------